 Your course of treatment

-You usually have a course of several cycles of treatment over a few months.
+You usually have a course of several cycles of treatment.
+These will usually be spread over a few months.
 Your nurse or doctor will tell you how many cycles you will have.
-Each cycle takes 21 days (three weeks).
-You will have the cisplatin and trastuzumab as separate drips at the start of each cycle.
-The nurse or pharmacist will then give you the capecitabine tablets to take home.
-It can be given in two different ways:
+Each cycle takes 21 days (3 weeks).
+You will have trastuzumab and cisplatin as separate drips at the start of each cycle.
+The nurse or pharmacist will then give you capecitabine tablets to take home.
+You may be told to take the capecitabine tablets:

 Your nurse or pharmacist may also give you anti-sickness drugs and other medicines to take home.
 They may also give you anti-diarrhoea tablets if you need them.
-Take all your capsules or tablets exactly as they have been explained to you.
+Take all capsules and tablets exactly as they have been explained to you.

 Taking capecitabine tablets

 You will have capecitabine as tablets.
-Before you leave hospital, the nurse or pharmacist will give you capecitabine tablets to take when you are at home.
+Before you leave hospital, the nurse or pharmacist will give you capecitabine tablets to take at home.
 Always take your tablets exactly as explained.
 This is important to make sure they work as well as possible for you.

+You may be given tablets of different strengths.
+The dose of chemotherapy that you are prescribed may change from one cycle to the next.
+This may be because of any side effects you have or changes to your weight.
+It is very important that you know how many tablets to take each time you start a new cycle.
 You take capecitabine tablets twice a day.
 Swallow them whole with a glass of water within half an hour of eating a meal.
-Capecitabine works best if it's broken down in the stomach with food.
 Take them in the morning after breakfast and then after your evening meal.

 If you forget to take a tablet, do not take a double dose.
 Take the next dose when it is due and let your doctor or nurse know.